Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Conclusions and Discussions

 Moreover, Betti curves are inevitably affected by shot noise, which mixes stochastic fluctuations with cosmological information.
 Although Techniques such as Distance-To-Measure (DTM) \cite{DTM} can reduce shot noise contamination, applying DTM in periodic simulations is computationally expensive, requiring an $\mathcal{O}(N^2)$ distance matrix computation.
 A potential alternative is to adapt the random catalogue technique widely used in two-point correlation function estimations \cite{2pcfEstimator1993} to statistically separate the shot-noise contribution from Betti curves.
 However, this idea requires further development and testing.

-Overall, this study provides a robust and interpretable framework for cosmological analysis based on topological statistics, bridging topological data analysis and cosmology.
+Overall, this study bridges topological data analysis and cosmology, provides a robust framework for cosmological analysis based on Betti curves, which can be extendable to other beyond-two-point statistics without analytic model.
 It offers a new perspective for studying the formation and evolution of the large-scale structure.
 With the advent of upcoming Stage-V surveys, Betti curves are expected to become a valuable complement to standard cosmological probes, enabling more precise and independent parameter constraints.
-Future work will focus on extending this framework to real survey data, incorporating realistic observational systematics such as survey geometry and galaxy–halo connection models, and exploring its application to modified gravity theories, particularly $f(R)$ gravity models.
+Future work will focus on extending this framework to real survey data, incorporating realistic observational systematics such as survey geometry and galaxy–halo connection models, comparing and combining Betti curves with other beyond-two-points statistics such as bispectrum, $k$-nearest neighbor distributions, Minkowski functionals, void size functions, etc., and exploring its application to modified gravity theories, particularly $f(R)$ gravity models.